-Volunteers may also receive a yearly gift and will be notified when to pick up their gift at the Park District offices.
+Each year we either host a volunteer appreciation event to honor their service with fun, food, and socializing or we provide a gift.
+Recipients will be notified when to pick up their gift at the Park District offices.

 VOLUNTEER GUIDELINES